 Further evidence of this association was reported in 2018 in a peer-reviewed paper: Neuter status as a risk factor for canine intervertebral disc herniation in Dachshunds.

 This does not mean there is a cause and effect relationship between neutering and IVDD, but it has some parallels with a study of Golden Retrievers that showed neutered animals were more likely to suffer from Hip Dysplasia.
 Although the mechanism for this is not clear, it is easy to hypothesise about the effects of early neutering on bone and muscle development when an animal is not fully mature.
+This is discussed in the 2018 paper.

 There is a body of evidence emerging that neutering and early neutering, in particular, has more disadvantages than advantages.